johanberntsson/PunyInform/documentation/technical/techreport.md

 updates the `which_object` global array, which contains a list of objects that matches (since there could be more than one), the number of objects that matches, and the number of words parsed against these object(s).
+It can also modify the wn variable to skip words such as 'the' and 'an'.
+If the routine is successful it will leave wn pointing to the first word of the found noun phrase.

-`_CheckNoun` loops over all objects in scope, trying to parse each of them against the words in the input, using either the `name` property or `parse_name`.
+`_CheckNoun` loops over all objects in scope, trying to parse each of them against the words in the input, using either the ParseName routine, if defined, the `name` property or `parse_name`.
 There is additional logic to handle debugging verbs that need to try to match against any object, regardless of the normal scoping rules.
 This is only enabled if the DEBUG compiler flag is used.
+Note that ParseName is checked first.
+This is different from DM4.

 `_CheckNoun` also takes into account if the object is concealed or in the open, by keeping track of a object level score.
 This is calculated